 Please read this Policy carefully and contact us for any further information or questions about our use or collection of your information.

 “Personal information” is information about an individual who is either identified in the information or easily identifiable from the information.

-The kinds of personal information we collect include, but are not limited to:
+The types of personal information we collect are: